Eating and drinking in Italy

 Where to drink

-Traditional bars are less social centres than functional places and are all very similar to each other – brightly lit places, with a counter, a Gaggia coffee machine and a picture of the local football team on the wall.
-This is the place to come for a coffee in the morning, a quick beer or a cup of tea – people don’t generally idle away evenings in bars.
+Traditional bars are less social centers than functional places and are all very similar to each other – brightly lit places, with a counter, a coffee machine and a handful of tables.
+This is the place to come for a cappuccino in the morning, and a quick coffee or a drink in the afternoon – people don’t generally idle away evenings in bars.
 Indeed in some more rural areas it’s difficult to find a bar open much after 8pm.

 It’s cheapest to drink standing at the counter, in which case you pay first at the cash desk (la cassa), present your receipt (scontrino) to the barperson and give your order.
-There’s always a list of prices (listino prezzi) behind the bar and it’s customary to leave a small coin on the counter as a tip.
-If there’s waiter service, just sit where you like, though bear in mind that to do this will cost up to twice as much as positioning yourself at the bar, especially if you sit outside (fuori) – the difference is shown on the price list as tavola (table) or terrazzo (any outside seating area).
+If there’s waiter service, just sit where you like, though bear in mind that this will cost up to twice as much as standing at the bar, especially if you sit outside (fuori) – the difference is shown on the price list as tavola (table).
 Late-night bars and pubs rarely operate on the scontrino system; you may be asked to pay up front, in the British manner, or be presented with a bill.
 If not, head for the counter when you leave – the barperson will have kept a surprisingly accurate tally.

 Coffee and tea

 Always excellent, coffee can be taken small and black (espresso, or just caffè), which costs around €1 a cup, or white and frothy (cappuccino, for about €1.30), but there are scores of variations.
-If you want your espresso watered down, ask for a caffè lungo or, for something more like a filter coffee, an Americano; with a drop of milk is caffè macchiato; very milky is caffè latte or (in the South) latte macchiato (ordering just a “latte”, New York café style, will get you a glass of milk).
+If you want your espresso watered down, ask for a caffè lungo or, for something more like a filter coffee, an Americano; espresso with a drop of milk is a caffè macchiato; very milky is caffè latte or (in the south) latte macchiato (ordering just a “latte” will get you a glass of milk).
 Coffee with a shot of alcohol – and you can ask for just about anything – is caffè corretto.
 Many places also serve decaffeinated coffee; in summer you might want to have your coffee cold (caffè freddo).

 If you’re not up for a coffee, there’s always tea.
 In summer you can drink this cold, too (tè freddo) – excellent for taking the heat off.
-Hot tea (tè caldo) comes with lemon (con limone) unless you ask for milk (con latte).
-A small selection of herbal teas (infusioni) are generally available: camomile (camomilla) and peppermint (menta) are the most common.
+Hot tea (tè caldo) isn’t’ very popular at all; it comes with lemon (con limone) unless you ask for milk (con latte).
+A small selection of herbal teas (infusion or tisane) are generally available: camomile (camomilla) and peppermint (menta) are the most common.

 Soft drinks and water

-There are various soft drinks (analcolichi) to choose from.
+There are various soft drinks (analcolici) to choose from.
 Slightly fizzy, bitter drinks like San Bittèr or Crodino are common, especially at aperitivo time.
 A spremuta is a fresh fruit juice, squeezed at the bar, usually orange, but sometimes lemon or grapefruit.
-There are also crushed-ice granitas, big in Sicily and offered in several flavours, available with or without whipped cream (panna) on top.
+There are also crushed-ice granitas, big in Sicily and offered in several flavors, available with or without whipped cream (panna) on top.
 Otherwise you’ll find the usual range of fizzy drinks and concentrated juices: the home-grown Italian version of Coke, Chinotto, is less sweet and good with a slice of lemon.
-Tap water (acqua del rubinetto) is quite palatable in some places, undrinkable in others, though few Italians would dream of imbibing it.
-Mineral water (acqua minerale) is ubiquitous.
+Tap water (acqua del rubinetto) is quite palatable in some places, undrinkable in others: it’s perfectly safe to drink , though few Italians would dream of imbibing it.
+Mineral water (acqua minerale) is ubiquitous, and available both still (naturale, liscia or senza gas) and sparkling (frizzante or con gas).

 Beer and spirits

 Beer (birra) usually comes in one-third or two-third litre bottles, or on tap (alla spina), measure for measure more expensive than the bottled variety.
 A small beer is a piccola (20cl or 25cl), a larger one (usually 40cl) a media.
-The cheapest and most common brands are the Italian Moretti, Peroni and Dreher, all of which are very drinkable; if this is what you want, either state the brand name or ask for birra nazionale or birra chiara – otherwise you could end up with a more expensive imported beer.
-You may also come across darker beers (birra nera or birra rossa), which have a sweeter, maltier taste and in appearance resemble stout or bitter.
+The cheapest and most common brands are the Italian Moretti, Peroni and Dreher, all of which are very good; if this is what you want, either state the brand name or ask for birra nazionale or birra chiara – otherwise you could end up with a more expensive imported beer.
+You may also come across darker beers (birra nera, birra rossa or doppio malto), which have a sweeter, maltier taste and in appearance resemble stout or bitter.

 Wine